pranigopu/learningKubernetes/2_introToDocker.md

 This will also list each image's ID.

-### Check other container-related information...
+### Checking other container-related information...
-View live statistics of container resource usage
+View live statistics of container resource usage...

 `docker stats`

 Display running processes of a container...

 `docker top <container name or ID>`

+View port mapping of a particular container...

+`docker port <container name or ID>`

 ### Removing (i.e. deleting from host) a container...
 `docker rm <container name or ID>`